-A two-hour workshop for fathers of daughters
+A 2.5 hour workshop for fathers of daughters

 Fathers have a special and important role to play as their daughters metamorphose from little girls through puberty to menstruating and fertile young women.
 Are you ready?
 Are you overwhelmed?
 Or are you sailing through?
 Expect a lively and quite possibly enlightening discussion with many great tips and ideas for fathers wishing to open and maintain conversations with their daughters.